 Issues: If you have an issue/feature-request with the rsp-ui extension, please file it here.

 Contributing: Want to become a contributor and submit your own code?
 Have a look at our development guide.

 The RSP UI extension by Red Hat for Visual Studio Code collects anonymous usage data and sends it to Red Hat servers to help improve our products and services.
 Read our privacy statement to learn more.
 This extension respects the

-redhat.elemetry.enabled setting which you can learn more about at https://github.com/redhat-developer/vscode-commons#how-to-disable-telemetry-reporting
+redhat.telemetry.enabled setting which you can learn more about at https://github.com/redhat-developer/vscode-redhat-telemetry#how-to-disable-telemetry-reporting